haibenjamin/EventsManagementSystem/README.md

 ## Configuration

-- Update the server endpoint in ApiClient.java file to point to your Express and React server.
+- Change the root IP String in ConnectionManager.java class to match your server's IP address.
 - Ensure the server is running and accessible from the mobile client.